 Of course, she was right.
 Noreen laid flat on her back for 12 hours with a steel tube in her arm generously releasing her blood to a machine that extracted stem cells to give our brother a second chance.
 And other than having the compulsion to sit when he pees, my brother Marvin is living a normal life today.

 I treasure childhood friends who shared an elementary school classroom and endured the annual Maine potato picking ritual with me.
-This summer I reunited with both a high school and college friend I had not seen in over 30 years and was delighted when my fears of “would it be awkward?” were unfounded.
+Two summers ago, I reunited with both a high school and college friend I had not seen in over 30 years and was delighted when my fears of “would it be awkward?” were unfounded.

 I recently celebrated the 50th anniversary of my friendship with bestie Liana, who loves me despite knowing everything about me.
 While I marvel at the rarity of friendships so long lasting, I met a new friend this year and Lee and I are certain our late-in-life friendship is limited only by our longevity.

 I love to sleep and often experience vivid dreams.
-I have reunions with lost loved ones and travel to exotic places doing impossible things.
+There I have reunions with lost loved ones and travel to exotic places doing impossible things.

 I have a recurrent dream that involves discovering a room in my home I never knew existed.
 The room is beautiful and welcoming, providing a feeling of joy that carries into my day after I awaken.
 I feel loved, excited about new possibilities, and a strong sense that God led me to this room, showing me that the best surprises in life do not come from my own knowledge or effort.